 Audience: third to eighth grade; classroom, grade, assembly, or full school; or other student group

 Free Virtual Visits

-As always, if you’re reading one of my books aloud to your class, I’ll read the next chapter as my excerpt—or let your class pick the excerpt.
+As always, if you’re reading one of my books to your class, I’ll read the next chapter or let your class pick its favorite.

 Timing: 20 minutes

 Audience: third to eighth grade, classroom, small group, or small assembly